Specific requirements for Class V wells used to inject carbon dioxide for permanent geologic sequestration.

 (F) A structure map of the top and base of the storage reservoir or reservoirs that make up the geologic containment system;

-(G) Identification of all structural spill points or stratigraphic discontinuities controlling the isolation of CO2
+(G) Identification of all structural spill points or stratigraphic discontinuities controlling the isolation of CO2 or associated fluids;

 (H) An evaluation of the potential displacement of in situ fluids and the potential impact on groundwater resources, if any; and

 (I) Structural and stratigraphic cross-sections that describe the geologic conditions at the geologic containment system;

 (vii) An operations and maintenance plan including, but not limited to, a diagram of the entire injection system and a description of the proposed operating and maintenance procedures;